a fee-based online consultation clinic for Obstetrics & Gynecology

 Chancroid, also called 'soft sore', is a relatively rare sexually transmitted disease (STD).
-Caused by the organism, Haemophylus ducreyi, it is highly contagious.
+Caused by the organism, Haemophylus ducreyi.
+It is highly contagious.
 The annual global incidence is about 6 million cases per year.

 Chancroid is more common in places with a high incidence of HIV and AIDS.
 Risky and promiscuous sexual behaviour contributes to a wider incidence of chancroid or soft sore.